-#6 – Junk foods are not staples in our house.
+#6 – Junk foods aren’t staples in our house.

 BUT, our home is our sanctuary for eating REAL, nutrient-dense foods.
 We don’t stock the house with store-bought cereals, cookies, or frozen foods.
-So when these foods are not at hand, it’s not convenient to serve them.
+When these foods aren’t at hand, it isn’t convenient to serve them.
 One thing I’ve learned: when kids are hungry, they’ll eventually eat what you give them.